symfony/symfony-standard/README.md

 Symfony Standard Edition
 ========================

+**WARNING**: This distribution does not support Symfony 4.
+Use [Symfony Skeleton][15] instead, which is a minimal Symfony project recommended to create new applications.

 Welcome to the Symfony Standard Edition - a fully-functional Symfony application that you can use as the skeleton for your new applications.